JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 As you can see, the storage classes are still the same as before the upgrade.
 This means that to use ZRS disks, you need to create new storage classes with ZRS support and update your applications to use them.

-As always, the code for this post is available in my GitHub repository:

-{% include githubEmbed.html text="JanneMattila/aks-workshop" link="JanneMattila/aks-workshop" %}

 ## But wait, I want to migrate my app to use ZRS disks

 Okay this part gets easily complicated, but let's try to touch this topic as well.
-First, you should understand the scope and complexity of the migration.
+First, you should understand the scope and complexity of migration.

 Have you deployed 10s or 100s of apps with disks in your AKS cluster?